Neel14-stack/Assignment/DWH/hadoop.md

 ## AVRO TABLE
   - by default avro table cannt handle NULL values
   - to make it work, we have to create another table with taking care of NULL value

+## PARQUET
+  - it reduces the file size without dropping any dataset
+  - it fast in access